 Explain, where applicable, how the significant shareholders are represented.
 Specifically, indicate any directors who have been appointed to represent a significant shareholder, whose appointment was sponsored by a significant shareholders or who are related to a significant shareholder and/or to entities in its group, specifying the nature of the relationship.
-In particular, state the identity and position of any directors or representatives of directors of the listed company who are themselves directors or representatives of directors of that have significant holdings in the listed company or in entities belonging to the same group as a significant shareholder:
+In particular, state the identity and position of any directors or representatives of directors of the listed company who are themselves directors or representatives of directors of companies that have significant holdings in the listed company or in entities belonging to the same group as a significant shareholder:

-Name of related director or representative Name of related significant shareholder Name of the company in the significant shareholder's group Description of the relationship or position MS MERCEDES REAL RODRIGÁLVAREZ ENRESA, S.A., S.M.E., M.P.
+Name of related director or representative Name of related significant shareholder Name of the company in the significant shareholder's group Description of the relationship or position MS MERCEDES REAL RODRIGÁLVAREZ SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES (SEPI) ENRESA, S.A., S.M.E., M.P.
 (ENRESA) -Director of Energy Division Investees at SEPIDirector of ENRESA, representing SEPI Chairman of ENRESA's Audit Commission, representing SEPI.

-A.7.
-State whether shareholders agreements affecting the company have been notified to it as provided in articles 530 and 531 of the Spanish Companies Act.
-If so, briefly describe them and list the shareholders bound by the agreement:
+A.7. articles 530 and 531 of the Spanish Companies Act.
+If so, briefly describe them and list the shareholder bound by the agreement:

+[] Yes

+[\(\)] No

 State whether the company is aware of the existence of concerted actions among its shareholders.
 If there are, briefly describe them.

+[] Yes

+[\(\)] No